 Do students get time off during the year?

-This is a working clinical program and students are approved to have 5 days off during the year.
-We recommend these 5 days be reserved for employment interviews.
+This is a working clinical program and students are approved to have 7 days off during the 18-month period.
+We recommend these days be reserved for employment interviews.

 What are the job opportunities after graduation?